JanSharp/VRCLockstep/Documentation~/overview.md

 # Project Setup

 In order to use Lockstep in a project, its package from the [VCC listing](https://jansharp.github.io/vrc/vcclisting.xhtml) and all of its dependencies must be added to the project.
-Most importantly the [CyanPlayerObjectPool](https://cyanlaser.github.io/CyanPlayerObjectPool/) which is part of a separate VCC listing, so make sure it is also added.

 # Scene Setup